 What are the next steps?

 Now that the site is chosen, attention can focus on completing a Detailed Business Case to the satisfaction of Cabinet.
 That is a complex exercise with many different components.
-That work is scheduled for completion mid-year.
 An Indicative Business Case has already been approved.

 At the same time, we are starting the detailed planning and design process.
 Building a tertiary hospital the size of Dunedin is very complex.
 The planning and design process is a perhaps surprisingly large part of the overall budget - around 20%.

 It is likely most design contracts will be let to offshore companies, or to joint ventures of NZ and offshore companies, rather than NZ companies alone.
 This is the largest capital project in the history of the NZ health system.
 As with other hospital projects it is beyond the resources and capacity of just NZ companies.